srowhani/mmlind.github.io/_posts/2016-02-12-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 title: Deep Neural Network for MNIST Handwriting Recognition
 ---

 I finally found some time to enhance my neural network to support deep learning.
 The network now masters a variable number of layers and is capable of running convolutional layers.
-The architecture is generic, extendable and tries to mimic its biological model, the brain.
+The architecture is generic, extendable and tries to mimic its biological role model, the brain.
+And, I almost forgot, super fast. :-)

 ![_config.yml]({{ site.baseurl }}/images/dnn_mnist-logo.png)